Do we need to have a social media policy? If so, what should we include?

 If you have any doubt whether your employees understand and will meet your expectations on how they should represent your company or the impact that their online behavior can have on your organization, then you should consider developing a social media policy.
 You should also have a communication plan to ensure that your employees understand the policy and have an opportunity to ask questions.
 Keep in mind that social media outlets will continue to grow and evolve over time, so remember to revisit and revise your policy as the social media landscape changes.

 Do you need help with communications?
 Do you need policies and procedures or job descriptions written?
-Thinking about starting a company newsletter or needing to create recruitment materials? strategic HR inc. can help.
+Thinking about starting a company newsletter or needing to create recruitment materials?
+Strategic HR can help.
 Visit our Communications page to learn more.